mamoonukader/academic-webpage/content/home/data.md

 #### Tax Progressivity

-A measure of tax progressivity in the US, 1916-2017.
-In {{% staticref "/publication/bbl_inequality_2020/" %}}Bayer, Born, Luetticke (2020){{% /staticref %}} we extend the Mertens and Montiel Olea (2018)-calculations of average (ATR) and average marginal tax rates (AMTR) to the years 2013-2017 and with these calculate tax progressivity as in Ferriere and Navarro (2018) using the average and average marginal tax rate: P = (AMTR - ATR)/(1 - ATR).
+Annual and quarterly measure of tax progressivity in the US, 1954-2019.
+In {{% staticref "/publication/bbl_inequality_2020/" %}}Bayer, Born, Luetticke (2020){{% /staticref %}} we first extend the Mertens and Montiel Olea (2018)-calculations of average (ATR) and average marginal tax rates (AMTR) to the years 2013-2017 and with these calculate tax progressivity as in Ferriere and Navarro (2018) using the average and average marginal tax rate: P = (AMTR - ATR)/(1 - ATR).
+This provides us with annual observations for the estimation of our HANK model, and we can use the Kalman smoother to create a quarterly time series.

 {{% staticref "files/taxprog_model.csv" %}}Download quarterly data{{% /staticref %}}.